-• The saw chain oil tank and the fuel tank are designed so that the fuel runs out before the saw chain oil.
+The saw chain oil tank and the fuel tank are designed so that the fuel runs out before the saw chain oil.

-However, this safety feature requires that you use the right sort of chain oil (if the oil is too thin it will run out before the fuel), and that you adjust the carburetor as recommended (a lean mixture may mean that the fuel lasts longer than the oil) and that you also use the recommended cutting equipment (a bar that is too long will use more chain oil).
+However, this safety feature requires that you use the right sort of chain oil (if the oil is too thin it will run out before the fuel) and that you also use the recommended cutting equipment (a bar that is too long will use more chain oil).